 While Ibudilast may look promising, in reality, it’s going to take years to get here.
 The results of this summer’s 12-week trial aren’t expected to be released until early 2015, said the UCLA researchers.
 Even then, if the results of the second clinical trial are positive, another third, larger study, will be conducted.
 If all goes well in the second and third clinical trials, it’s possible that the FDA will approve Ibudilast by 2018.

 Still, other meth treatment options currently exist.
-Both outpatient and inpatient rehabilitation offer cognitive therapies, counseling, and a supervised detox process to help the methamphetamine abuser recover.
+Both outpatient and inpatient rehabilitation offer cognitive therapies, counseling, and a supervised detox process to help the methamphetamine user recover.
 Narcotics Anonymous and Crystal Meth Anonymous are other considerations for those who desire to quit using it.

-Methamphetamine’s strong addiction pull coupled with its destructive health consequences make its abuse especially alarming.
+Methamphetamine’s strong addiction pull coupled with its destructive health consequences make its use especially alarming.
 The good tolerability of Ibudilast and its positive initial clinical trial make it a promising potential recourse where the help is sorely needed.